ulicious/hermes/doc/index.rst

-..
-HERMES: Hydrogen Economy Routing Model for cost-efficient Supply documentation master file, created by sphinx-quickstart on Tue Oct  8 11:11:51 2024.

 HERMES: Hydrogen Economy Routing Model for cost-efficient Supply
 ================================================================

 HERMES is a multi-commodity routing model for hydrogen and hydrogen-derived energy carriers.
-It combines preprocessing of ports, gas pipelines, liquid pipeline infrastructure, and location-specific conversion costs with a routing heuristic that searches for the lowest-cost supply path to a user-defined destination.
+It combines production and conversion costs with several transport options to search for cost-efficient supply paths to a user-defined destination.

-The current workflow is split into four main steps:
+The current workflow is split into four main stages:

 1. Process raw infrastructure and techno-economic input data.
 2. Create start locations and attach production and conversion costs.